 Students who are considering to study abroad should participate in the Study Abroad Fair held by the Center for International Education in May and October.
-This fair provides useful information for those who are considering study abroad, such as an overview and notes on studying abroad, how to obtain program information and how to use the Information Room of the university (3rd floor of Building No. 22 of the Waseda Campus).
+This fair provides useful information for those who are considering study abroad, such as an overview and notes on studying abroad, how to obtain program information and how to use Waseda Global Gate (1st floor of Building No. 22 of the Waseda Campus).
 In particular, long-term overseas study requires more than 1 year of preparation.
 You should check the 1-year application procedure for overseas study and other detailed schedules, and other information in the Waseda-net portal and the website of the Center for International Education as needed.